danielkermode/gvm/README.md

+⛔️ DEPRECATED: This project is deprecated since I'm too lazy to support it, sorry.
+Feel free to fork it.

 # gvm
 This is a Go Version Manager for Windows, written in Go.
 There is a "gvm" already, but unfortunately it only supports unix systems.
 Basically it's the equivalent of "nvm" (Node Version Manager) but for Go.
 Credit to https://github.com/coreybutler/nvm-windows/.
 His program is also written in Go, and it was helpful looking through his code for inspiration.